computationalgeography/paper_2021_routing/README.md

 Note that LUE is still experimental software.
 The above has been tested on the platform we performed our experiments on.
-This does not guarantee that it will work on other platforms, but we think that LUE can be made to work on other platforms without much effort.
+This does not guarantee that it will work on other platforms, but we expact that LUE can be made to work on other platforms without much effort.

 ## Running experiments